oraclespace/chainlink-node-public-jobs/ethereum-goerli/HTTP Get > Bytes/readme.md

 The job requires the following parameters to be specified:

-* `get` - internet-facing URL from where the bytes/string is retrieved
+* `get` - internet-facing URL from where the data is retrieved
-* `path` - comma-separated JSON path used to extract the integer value
+* `path` - comma-separated JSON path used to extract the value